Megan R. Baca

 Life Sciences Collaborations, Licensing, and Platform Transactions

-• Regularly represents Johnson & Johnson, Gilead Sciences, AbbVie, and Amgen in connection with numerous strategic collaboration agreements with biotechnology companies.
+• Regularly represents Johnson & Johnson, Gilead Sciences, AbbVie, Pfizer, and Amgen in connection with numerous strategic collaboration agreements with biotechnology companies.

 • Represented Bain Capital in the creation with Pfizer Inc. of Cerevel Therapeutics, LLC, a new biopharmaceutical company focused on developing drug candidates to treat disorders of the central nervous system.
 Pfizer exclusively licensed to Cerevel a portfolio of precommercial neuroscience assets, including three clinical stage compounds and several preclinical compounds designed to target a broad range of CNS disorders including Parkinson’s, Alzheimer’s, epilepsy, and schizophrenia.

-• Represented a leading biopharmaceutical company in a multi-target option and collaboration agreement with potential payments over $2 billion with Nurix Therapeutics to discover targeted protein degradation drugs for the treatment of cancer using Nurix’s proprietary platform involving E3 ligases that induce degradation of drug targets.
+• Represented a leading global biopharmaceutical company in a multi-target option and collaboration agreement with potential payments over $2 billion with Nurix Therapeutics to discover targeted protein degradation drugs for the treatment of cancer using Nurix’s proprietary platform involving E3 ligases that induce degradation of drug targets.
 The licensee has the option to exclusively license drug candidates from each target program, with Nurix retaining the option for a profit share and a co-promotion arrangement in the United States.

-• Represented a leading pharmaceutical company in an exclusive worldwide license and collaboration agreement with potential payments over $750 million with a biotechnology company to develop and commercialize antiviral conjugates (AVCs) for the prevention and treatment of seasonal and pandemic influenza, with the licensor retaining the option for a co-detail arrangement in the United States.
+• Represented a leading global pharmaceutical company in an exclusive worldwide license and collaboration agreement with potential payments over $750 million with a biotechnology company to develop and commercialize antiviral conjugates (AVCs) for the prevention and treatment of seasonal and pandemic influenza, with the licensor retaining the option for a co-detail arrangement in the United States.

-• Represented a leading pharmaceutical company in an exclusive worldwide license and collaboration agreement with potential payments over $400 million with a biotechnology company to develop and commercialize the licensor’s leading gene therapy product candidates, together with additional pipeline candidates, for the treatment of inherited retinal diseases.
+• Represented a leading global pharmaceutical company in an exclusive worldwide license and collaboration agreement with potential payments over $400 million with a biotechnology company to develop and commercialize the licensor’s leading gene therapy product candidates, together with additional pipeline candidates, for the treatment of inherited retinal diseases.

-• Represented a leading pharmaceutical company in an exclusive worldwide license and collaboration agreement, with potential payments over $300 million, with a biopharmaceutical company to use the licensor’s proprietary protein engineering platform to develop a preclinical bispecific antibody product.
+• Represented a leading global pharmaceutical company in an exclusive worldwide license and collaboration agreement, with potential payments over $300 million, with a biopharmaceutical company to use the licensor’s proprietary protein engineering platform to develop a preclinical bispecific antibody product.

-• Represented a leading pharmaceutical company in a split territory co‑development and license agreement with a major European pharmaceutical company to research, develop, and commercialize novel dopamine receptor modulators for the potential treatment of neuropsychiatric diseases.
+• Represented a leading global pharmaceutical company in a split territory co‑development and license agreement with a major European pharmaceutical company to research, develop, and commercialize novel dopamine receptor modulators for the potential treatment of neuropsychiatric diseases.

-• Represented a leading pharmaceutical company in a collaboration and license agreement with a Belgium research university to develop potential treatments for respiratory syncytial virus (RSV) infection.
+• Represented a leading global pharmaceutical company in a collaboration and license agreement with a Belgium research university to develop potential treatments for respiratory syncytial virus (RSV) infection.

-Royalty Monetization Transactions
+Royalty and other Monetization and Financing Transactions

 • Represented the Canada Pension Plan Investment Board in various royalty investment transactions, including: